tomjoht/doc-api-book/otherapis/docapis_eventbrite_example.md

----
+# EventBrite example

-title: 'EventBrite example: Get Event information and display it on a page'
+Get Event information and display it on a page
-permalink: /docapis_eventbrite_example/
-type: notes_docapis
-course: "Documenting REST APIs"
-weight: 4.0
-keywords: Eventbrite API example, REST APIs
----

-{% include notes.html %}
 ## The challenge

 Use the EventBrite API to get the event title and description of [this event](https://www.eventbrite.com/myevent?eid=17920884849).